anushkai/anushkai.github.io/_pages/about.md

 [Dr. Tharaka Samarasinghe]({{"https://ent.uom.lk/team/dr-tharaka-samarasinghe/"}}).
 {: .text-justify}

-Upon graduation, before starting my graduate studies, I played software engineering role for a couple of years in several prominent companies including Sysco LABS (Engineering arm of Sysco Corporation), Singapore Management University, PickMe, Novatti (ASX:NOV).
+Upon graduation, before starting my graduate studies, I worked as a software engineer for a couple of years in several prominent companies including Sysco LABS (Engineering arm of Sysco Corporation), Singapore Management University, PickMe, Novatti (ASX:NOV).
 These experiences have allowed me to work on diverse projects and collaborate with talented teams, further enhancing my technical capabilities.
 In addition to my technical skills, I am dedicated to ensuring smooth production environments and promptly resolving any issues that may arise.
 I thrive in dynamic and challenging work environments that encourage innovation and growth.